VikramjeetD/vikramjeetd.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 description: Final year undergrad @ <a href="bits-pilani.ac.in">BITS, Pilani</a>.
-Making machines understand us and our world better with machine learning.
+I make machines understand us and our world better.

 # profile:
 #   align: right